3breadt/dd-plist/README.md

 You can create your own property list using the various constructors of the different `NSObject` classes.
 Or you can wrap existing native Java structures with the method `NSObject.wrap(Object o)`.
 Just make sure that the root object of the property list is either a `NSDictionary` (can be created from objects of the type `Map<String, Object>`) or a `NSArray` (can be created from object arrays).

-For building a XML property list you can then call the `toXMLPropertyList` method on the root object of your property list.
+For building an XML property list you can then call the `toXMLPropertyList` method on the root object of your property list.
 It will give you a UTF-8 `String` containing the property list in XML format.

 If you want to have the property list in binary format use the `BinaryPropertyListWriter` class.
 It can write the binary property list directly to a file or to an `OutputStream`.